-Using acquire and release Semantics for Synchronization
+Using Acquire and Release Semantics for Synchronization

 Compared with Armv7, Armv8 is added with load-acquire (LDLARB, LDLARH, and LDLAR) and store-release (STLLRB, STLLRH, and STLLR) instructions to support semantics in the C++ atomic library.
 These instructions can be interpreted as a half-barrier.
 These half-barrier instructions are executed more efficiently than full-barrier instructions.
 Therefore, when this type of barrier can be used, the acquire and release semantics are used for synchronization between threads.